hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/finish.md

 - &#x2714; how to use the basics of the kubectl CLI tool,
 - &#x2714; how to install Nginx on Kubernetes,
 - &#x2714; how containers are deployed as Deployments in Pods,
-- &#x2714; how a Service can provide access to a replication of Pods.
+- &#x2714; how a Service can provide access to replications of Pods.

-Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.
+Hopefully, you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.
 If you are considering deploying multiple containers that make up a larger solution consider layering on Helm as a package manager for these manifests.

 ## References ##